lastlaugher/scorematchbot/README.md

 ### Menu
 - Download [Memu Android Emulator](https://www.memuplay.com/)
 ### Score!
 Match APK
 - Currently, it can't be found in Google Play.
-From googling, you can find the APK file.
+From Googling, you can find the APK file.
 - Install the downloaded APK in Memu
 ### smbot
 - Download this code repository and unzip